Reviews You Can Rely On

 What Other Ultralight Tents Should You Consider?

-For maximum space inside, look at the other two-person trekking pole-style tents, like the Zpacks Duplex Classic, Tarptent StratoSpire Ultra, and the 3F UL Gear Lanshan 2 Pro.
-When going solo, some of the best livable space is found in the Durston X-Mid 1P.
+For maximum interior space, you should consider other two-person trekking-pole-style tents, such as the Zpacks Duplex Classic, Tarptent StratoSpire Ultra, and the 3F UL Gear Lanshan 2 Pro.
+When going solo, some of the best livable space is found in the Durston X-Mid 1.
+And if you really want to keep things light, the SlingFin SplitWing UL Tarp is an excellent value for a specialty tarp.

 Side-by-Side Comparison